Energy Efficient Home Design

 Principles of Energy Efficient Home Design:

-In my opinion there are three main aspects that are crucial to achieving an energy efficient home design (and they apply equally to new build and retrofit):
+In my opinion there are two main aspects that are crucial to achieving an energy efficient home design (and they apply equally to new build and retrofit):

-There are others if you want to keep going such as on site energy generation etc. but we’re going to look at the big 3 here.
+There are others if you want to keep going such as on heating, but I'm going to look at the above two here.

-So as you look into each you’ll discover how they have a knock on impact on other aspects of the build.
+As you look into each you’ll discover how they have a knock on impact on other aspects of the build.
+Which is why it's so important to cover everything at the design stage, before you start on site.

 Insulation: